kcp-dev/helm-charts/charts/kcp/README.md

 ### Ingress Method

-To allow access to kcp from outside the cluster it is running in (which you usally want to set up), you will need to choose from the options below.
+To allow access to kcp from outside the cluster it is running in (which you usually want to set up), you will need to choose from the options below.

 #### 1. LoadBalancer Service (recommended)